QuotaGuard and Bubble.io Integration Guide

 Finding Your Static IPs: Your two static IPs are displayed in the QuotaGuard dashboard.
 Both IPs are active simultaneously for high availability.
 Add both to any firewall allowlists you’re configuring on the target service side.

-Setting Up QuotaGuard with Bubble
+Setting Up QuotaGuard with the API Connector

 Step 1: Get Your QuotaGuard Credentials